OlgaHuawei/draft-havel-nmop-digital-map-concept/draft-havel-nmop-digital-map-concept.md

 that provide for read/write and queries.
 These APIs must also provide the capability to retrieve the links to external data/models.

 REQ-COMMON-APP:
-: Digital Map models and APIs must be common over different network domains (campus, core, data center, etc.)
+: Digital Map models and APIs must be common over different network domains (campus, core, data center, etc.).
+This means that clients of the digital map API must be able to understand the topology model of layers of any domain without having to understand the details of any technologies and domains.

 REQ-SEMANTIC:
 : Digital Map must provide semantics for layered network topologies and for linking external models/data.